shkammarr/smart-attendance-system/README.md

 **Ammar Shaikh**
 Passionate about:
+- Computer Vision
+- Generative AI
 - Robotics
 - Artificial Intelligence
-- Computer Vision
-- Automation
-- Generative AI
 ---

 ## Support
 Contributions are welcome!
 Feel free to fork this repository and submit a Pull Request.
-If you found this project useful, consider giving it a ⭐ on GitHub.
+<br>If you found this project useful, consider giving it a ⭐ on GitHub.